harshpreet14/IDC_409_ImageProcessing/README.md

 print("File Saved")
 ```

-## Implementing the Attendance System
+## 📍Implementing the Attendance System
 <a name="implementing-the-attendance-system"></a>

 Now that we have trained our face recognition model, we can proceed to implement the attendance system.
 The system will follow these steps: